jonmason/meta-arm/README.md

 meta-arm-iota:
 	This layer provides support for Arm's IOTA Linux Distribution

+meta-arm-toolchain:
+	This layer provides support for Arm's GNU-A toolset releases

 Contributing
 ------------
 Currently, we only accept patches from the meta-arm mailing list.
 For general